PaoloMazzon/Astro/docs/classes/Mouse.md

 Returns the mouse position relative to a given camera, or `null` for the mouse position relative to the window.
 The mouse position is returned as a list with the values `[x, y]`.

+{: .note }
-> 📝 This method adjusts the mouse position to the camera to make the position relative to
-> the game world if you want, but it does not work properly with rotated cameras or cameras
-> that use `zoom` instead of `width/height`.
+This method adjusts the mouse position to the camera to make the position relative to the game world if you want, but it does not work properly with rotated cameras or cameras that use `zoom` instead of `width/height`.

 ### left
 `static left`